Experiment Progress Bar Redesign

 Solution Discovery

-I presented three design concepts to the team.
+I created three concepts and presented them to the team.
 While each concept had its pros and cons, we believed we were heading in the right direction.
-Concept 2 with the dial meter design was the simplest and had most buy-in, so I did more explorations around it.

 Early design concepts, three non-bar visual concepts.
 Click to view full image.

-Further explorations of the dial meter design and a new concept referencing the old design.
+Further explorations of the dial meter design.
 Click to view full image.

 The Path Forward